paudley/git-ai-reporter/src/git_ai_reporter/prompt_fitting/README.md

 ## Data Integrity Guarantee

-This module enforces the mandatory rule from CLAUDE.md:
+This module enforces the mandatory project requirement:

-> **🚨 CRITICAL: NO DATA LOSS OPTIMIZATIONS ALLOWED 🚨**
+> **CRITICAL: NO DATA LOSS OPTIMIZATIONS ALLOWED**
 >
 > **ABSOLUTE REQUIREMENT:** Every single commit MUST be analyzed in all cases